 In response to client and industry stake holder requests, a significant update is made to our initial application process to enable faster turnaround time for new applications.
-Certain requisite items will still need to be provided, however it can be submitted at a later date, providing easier access to initial Exam Admittance forms.
-This updated process will allow the candidates to better coordinate the scheduling of their training and certification exams, since they may now have access to their admittance forms at an earlier stage (before they have obtained their training certificate).
+Certain requisite items will still need to be provided, however it can be submitted at a later date, providing easier access to initial Written Exam Admittance forms.
+This updated process will allow the candidates to better coordinate the scheduling of their training and written certification exams, since they may now have access to their admittance forms at an earlier stage (before they have obtained their training certificate).
 Once a candidate has received the NRCan Exam Admittance form, he/she can then proceed to schedule and attempt the examination.
 In cases where feasible, the certification examination can be scheduled right after the completion of training, as long as the training and examination facility can accommodate such situation.

-All applications will require the following requisites (as a minimum) - Exam Admittance forms will only be issued with the completion of all of the following:
+All applications will require the following requisites (as a minimum) - Written Exam Admittance forms will only be issued with the completion of all of the following:

 - Application form signed and current dated by the applicant;